Skip to main content

 The Best Kubernetes Deployment Strategies

-We’ll go over several Kubernetes deployment strategies.
-Understanding that the Kubernetes Deployment object only supports Recreate and Rolling deployments by default is crucial.
+We’ll review several Kubernetes deployment strategies.
+It is crucial to understand that the Kubernetes Deployment object only supports Recreate and Rolling deployments by default.

-Blue/green or other forms of deployments can carry out in Kubernetes orchestration, but this will necessitate customization or specific tooling.
+Blue/green or other forms of deployment can be carried out in Kubernetes orchestration, but this will necessitate customization or specific tooling.

 1) Recreate Deployment